Hannah Jenkins Barnard: Trial and disownment

 Barnard returned to England in May 1800 and requested to journey onward to Germany with Coggeshall, but this request was denied, with opposition from David Sands and an Irish elder, Joseph Williams.
 Instead, Barnard was extradited and investigated for heresy in Britain.
-There is record of her apprehension, but no unanimous decision could be made against her guilt or innocence.
+No unanimous decision could be made about her guilt or innocence.
 The London Quarterly Meeting entirely censured her teachings and she was subject to fourteen months of trials in England.
 In her correspondence with Martha Routh, Barnard emphasized the treatment she faced in the British Isles and Ireland.
 She wrote that she felt her ministry was being degraded and censured unjustly.
 Throughout her correspondence with Routh, Barnard discusses their time as friends, and her ideas of God as a being of love, and a being of order.
 Samuel Weatherill, who had been disowned from his Philadelphia Meeting group in 1779 for his support for the Revolutionary cause and Quaker progressivism, was another correspondent during the trial proceedings.
 With Weatherill, she noted how the London Yearly Meetings considered her to be overly rational, and then removed from her Hudson Meeting group as a result of this judgment.
 She compared her exile to bringing the darkness to light, insinuating that her removal from the Friends is more telling about their own religious and political motivations than the validity of her convictions.

 Barnard was restricted from preaching to Quakers in the British Isles.
-At the conclusion of the trials, Barnard set sail for the United States in August 1801 and arrived at her home in the late fall 1801.
+After the trials, Barnard set sail for the United States in August 1801 and arrived at her home in the late fall of 1801.

 The London Quarterly had swiftly reported her to the Friends Quarterly and Yearly Meeting committees in Hudson, who were quick to disown Barnard from their Meetings.
 She was charged once more in 1801 in Hudson, New York, with heresy, and found herself going through a similar process as she had in England.
 This time, the court was determined to reach a proper judgment.
 By the end of 1801, Barnard was formally expelled from all Meeting groups in the Hudson, and was not allowed to return to the British Isles or Ireland to reconnect with the Friends there.

 In 1802 she became ill, though she did not identify the illness with which she was afflicted.
-In June 1802, she was disowned from the Hudson Friends, partly due to the disownment by the London Meeting as well as what they described as a contenious disposition during the local proceedings.
+In June 1802, she was disowned from the Hudson Friends, partly due to the disownment by the London Meeting as well as what they described as a contentious disposition during the local proceedings.
 Despite her illness, and loss of community, Barnard did not grieve her former membership and ministry.
 She had told a friend that if the Society of Friends admitted that they made a mistake in judging and disowning her, she would return to the Hudson Meeting.
 Upon her death, the New York Christian Inquirer stated that although disowned, she was loyal to the Society of Friends.